Documentation

 - omitted: it will match any path, in the router it is the same as

-: a match to any sub-path that has not been previously matched
+* /info: exact match tolocalhost:3000/info/posts/:id: a match by parameter/posts/:id(number): a match by parameter, including types/posts/*: a match to any sub-path that has not been previously matched

 Finally, the middleware is a function that gets called when both the method and paths match the current request.
-There are two types, one is a simple middleware that does not return anything; no return, return undefined
+There are two types, one is a simple middleware that does not return anything; no return, return undefined, return null or return false all work like that.
+These will be called in sequence as detailed below, until finding a middleware that returns something or there is no middleware left.

 export default server()